Wi-Fi 6, is it available?

 |Guard Interval||0.4, 0.8us||0.4, 0.8, 1.6, 3.2us||Outdoor performance improvement|

 Alcatel-Lucent Enterprise announces readiness for next-generation Wi-Fi 6

 Alcatel-Lucent Enterprise vendor, represented in Baltic countries by Adventus Solutions, announces next-generation Wi-Fi 6 (802.11ax) access point range: Stellar Wi-Fi AP1320 and AP1360.
 They are designed for indoor and outdoor use, delivering higher speeds, greater customer capacity, improved IoT applicability and location-based services.
 They are ideal for high user density areas as well as for voice and video customers asking for high throughput and minimal delay.
 Like other Stellar series devices, they provide a secure network connection for IoT applications.
-Product availability is expected for Q4 2019.
+The first Wi-Fi 6 products available from December 2019.

 When to start upgrading your network?

 Most companies plan to upgrade their Wi-Fi infrastructure every 4-5 years, but with Wi-Fi 6 some will start the upgrade sooner.
 We predict that within the next 24 months, most companies will already be running some of the infrastructure components with this latest technology.

 Given that network upgrades are not as fast as replacing personal devices, now might be a good time to start planning your network infrastructure upgrade to Wi-Fi 6 before your network becomes overloaded.